armanexplorer/golden-notes/README.md

-# Golden Codes
+# Golden Notes
-This is a repository for packaging educational code snippets from the top repositories.
+This is a place for packaging notes (mostly technical).

 # Website
-You can check the golden codes in [code.armanexplorer.com](https://code.armanexplorer.com).
+You can check the golden notes in [note.armanexplorer.com](https://note.armanexplorer.com).